 I was anxious to cook this curry for the family when I got home.
 I have made it several times since as we thoroughly enjoy it.
 I did reduce the amount of spices used and substituted the bird’s eye chili with just one habanero pepper.
 I will tell you that my rendition is still pretty spicy but it is so shiok!
 Many thanks, Denise for this wonderful recipe!

 The recipe below was adapted from Singapore Shiok!.

-- 5 medium sized potatoes, peeled and cut into bite sized pieces
+- 5 medium potatoes (peeled and cut into bite size pieces)

 - 1 tsp Colman’s mustard powder